AlibabaCloudDocs/ga/intl.en-US/User Guide/Shared-bandwidth instances/Manage shared-bandwidth instances.md

 ## Add an EIP {#section_cfb_jvy_5db .section}

 No public IP is provided for shared-bandwidth instances.
 You must add an EIP to it to accelerate the Internet access.
-For more information, see [Add an EIP](intl.en-US/User Guide/Shared-bandwidth instances/Add an EIP.md#).
+For more information, see [EN-US\_TP\_21106.md\#](intl.en-US/User Guide/Shared-bandwidth instances/Add an EIP.md#).

 ## Bind a backend service {#section_pyj_cly_5db .section}